sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/training/tools/index.md

 - [Top 5 tips for getting started in Slack](https://slack.com/resources/using-slack/top-5-tips-for-getting-started-in-slack)
 - [Customize your notifications in Slack](https://slack.com/resources/using-slack/customize-your-notifications-in-slack)
   - Keep in mind your notifications might not work due to your laptop settings.
+Visit [this page](https://support.apple.com/en-gb/guide/mac-help/mh40583/12.0/mac/12.0) to learn how to change your notifications precerences in Mac.
 - [Tips on how best to use threaded messages](https://slack.com/resources/using-slack/tips-on-how-best-to-use-threaded-messages)
 - [How to organize your Slack channels](https://slack.com/resources/using-slack/how-to-organize-your-slack-channels)
 - [How to use reminders in Slack](https://slack.com/resources/using-slack/how-to-use-reminders-in-slack)

+If you are a visual learner, we recommend seaching for YouTube videos that show steps on how to use Slack for beginners.

+**Be sure to visit**
+- **[Slack setup](../../../../../departments/people-talent/resources-for-new-hires/new-teammate-setup.md#slack) to configure your profile following Sourcegraph's convention**
-**Be sure to visit [How we use Slack at Sourcegraph](../../../../communication/team_chat.md) to understand our internal guidelines and convensions.**
+- **[How we use Slack at Sourcegraph](../../../../communication/team_chat.md) to understand our internal guidelines**

 ## Google Workspace